omarbenites/meta-programming-in-r/chapters/03_environment_inside_function_call.md

 eval(my_call)
 ```

-Since `substitute` doesn't actually evaluate a call, we can create function call objects with variables we can later evaluate in different environments.
+Since `substitute` doesn't evaluate a call, we can create function call objects with variables we can later evaluate in different environments.

 ```{r, echo=FALSE}
 x <- y <- NULL